-3.4 OpenVMS Cluster Systems Interconnected by LANs
+3.2 OpenVMS Cluster Systems Interconnected by LANs

-The Ethernet (10/100 and Gigabit), FDDI, and ATM interconnects are industrystandard local area networks (LANs) that are generally shared by a wide variety of network consumers.
+All Ethernet interconnects are industry-standard local area networks that are generally shared by a wide variety of network consumers.
 When OpenVMS Cluster systems are based on LAN, cluster communications are carried out by a port driver (PEDRIVER) that emulates CI port functions.

-The OpenVMS Cluster software is designed to use the Ethernet, ATM, and FDDI ports and interconnects simultaneously with the DECnet, TCP/IP, and SCS protocols.
+The OpenVMS Cluster software is designed to use the Ethernet and interconnects simultaneously with the DECnet, TCP/IP, and SCS protocols.
 This is accomplished by allowing LAN data link software to control the hardware port.
 This software provides a multiplexing function so that the cluster protocols are simply another user of a shared hardware resource.
 See Figure 2-1 for an illustration of this concept.